What is the Privacy Act?

 Bear in mind that, once information is posted on Facebook or other social media websites, it is publicly available and the Privacy Commissioner cannot compel an agency to remove it, nor control how that information will be copied or distributed once it has been posted.

-If someone has shared a photograph of you online without your consent, you can also report it to the content host and ask them to remove it (Facebook is supposed to remove content if they believe it is a breach of their Statement of Rights and Responsibilities).
-You can also report it to NetSafe.
+You can also report it to the content host and ask them to remove it (for example Facebook is supposed to remove content if they believe it is a breach of their Statement of Rights and Responsibilities).

 However, it might be difficult to remove copies that have already been downloaded, or to enforce the removal from an overseas site.

 If sharing the image could be considered highly offensive (e.g. it is an intimate image) then you can make a complaint to the Police and to the organisation hosting the harmful content.
-From 3 July 2015, content hosts based in New Zealand must follow a complaints process when someone complains about harmful material on their site.
+Content hosts based in New Zealand must follow a complaints process when someone complains about harmful material on their site.
 This may include taking the image down.
 You will find more information about legal protections against harmful digital material on our Bullying page.

 Back to top